zslhg903/NINA/NINA/Documentation/NINA.md

 Since our target now is to focus our telescope to get pinpoint stars, we have to use the the following currently enabled panels.

+> An alternative to focus is to use a Bahtinov Mask.
+You can try our experimental feature for Bahtinov Detection by enabling the icon in the [Image panel](#panel--image).

 With the HFR History (1) you will be able to see how your stars perform in terms of HFR.
 This is also represented in the Statistics panel (2).
 The lower your HFR value, the better focused your image will be.
 To start the manual focus procedure, you have to select the Imaging tab (3) and press on the start capture button (4).
 Your exposure time for that snapshot can be adjusted as well, should you choose to do so (5).

 To enable star detection and HFR analysis, you need to press on the Star Analysis button (6).
 This will yield a full analysis of the image and will enter the HFR values in the Statistics (2) and HFR History (1).
 You will notice that the AutoStretch button (7) will be enabled as well once you enable the Star Analysis button (6).